Mr Omar Tillo

 Consultant Plastic Surgeon

-Laser tattoo removal is an effective solution for removing unwanted tattoos.
+Laser tattoo removal in London, an effective solution for removing unwanted tattoos.

 Laser tattoo removal is able to remove a range of tattoos – from black to blue, to reds and greens.

-At Centre for Surgery, we used Fotona’s Q-Switch Nd:YAG laser to remove tattoos.
+At Centre for Surgery, we use Fotona’s Q-Switch Nd:YAG laser to remove tattoos.

 This laser emits short pulses of light which safely pass through the skin and is absorbed by the pigments in the ink of the tattoo.
 This then breaks up the tattoo and the ink is then naturally absorbed by the body, causing the tattoo to become less visible.